aarongithub1/MVCCrudProject/README.md

 Other technologies used were Gradle Build Automation System, .jst (JavaScript Templates) with jstl taglibs, such as the core, form, and format tag libraries.
 I applied EL (Expression Language) tags within the .jst files to create dynamic information on the page.

-I employed Bootstrap for my page formatting rather than a .css stylesheet and incorporated mobile first design techniques within Bootstrap.
+I employed Bootstrap for my page formatting rather than a .css stylesheet.

 Model View controller